 The Romantic’s walk

 Take a ride on the Lycabettus Hill funicular, located just above Athens’ upmarket Kolonaki district, to reach the city’s highest point and enjoy an unparallelled 360-degree view.
 Created upon Goddess Athena’s shock to bad news, the hill remains Athens’ greatest balcony, featuring the best sunset in town.

 At the top, you will find an iconic, island-style church, a peaceful cafe and an upmarket restaurant.
 The more energetic can walk to the summit along a pine-scented path through a forest planted in the 19th century.
 Look out for the open-air theatre that has hosted some of the most famous international artists and bands.

 The Monastery of Kessariani and its surrounding forest, on the slopes of Mt Ymittos to the east of Athens, are one of the city’s best-kept secrets.
 The Byzantine-era monastery is in surprisingly good condition and the forest is an astounding oasis of local flora and fauna.
 It also offers one of the best views of Athens, just 15mins drive from the centre!
 Be sure to check out the neighbourhoods of Kessariani and neighbouring Vyronas, especially the traditional tavernas where you might be lucky enough to hear live rebetiko folk music.

 Τhe Philosopher’s walk

 Aristotle once delivered his lessons while strolling here.
 Today, we can follow in the footsteps of the famous philosopher, exploring (or just relaxing) in the 11-acre site known as the Lyceum of Aristotle.
 Don’t miss the beautiful outdoor cafe of the neighbouring Byzantine Museum, also part of this rarely visited complex.
-Entrance to the archaeological site is free.

 The Rambler’s walk